lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 In conclusion, we have shown that MT-Bench effectively differentiates between chatbots of varying capabilities.
 It's scalable, offers valuable insights with category breakdowns, and provides explainability for human judges to verify.
 However, LLM judges should be used carefully.
 It can still make errors, especially when grading math/reasoning questions.
-For further details, please refer to Section 3.3 of our study.

 ## How to Evaluate New Models on MT-Bench?